A Responsible Driving Attitude: Understanding The Consequences of ErrorsUpdated Nov. 25, 2020

-To better understand the way driver error contributes to accidents and collisions, the NHTSA have created four major “classifications” for the type of mistake made in the incidents cited above.
+To better understand the way driver error contributes to accidents and collisions, the NHTSA has created four major “classifications” for the type of mistake made in the incidents cited above.
 Driver errors fall into one (or sometimes several) of these categories:

 These could be averted if the driver paid a greater degree of attention to the roadway environment.
 Failing to see another vehicle while changing lanes would qualify as a recognition error.

 In this type of error, the driver has made a poor decision based on their assessment of the roadway environment, which has then led to a crash.

 In crashes that fall into this category, the driver has failed to exercise reasonable and effective control over their vehicle.
 Over-steering and failure to control velocity on hills are two examples of performance errors.